Burning in the open

 Councils will continue to manage burning in their area and determine the approach that is best for their commuinities.

-Circumstances where the Air Quality Policy does not apply to burning in the open
+Under what circumstances the Air Quality Policy does not apply to burning in the open?

 The Air Quality Policy does not apply to burning undertaken in accordance with the requirements of the Fire and Emergency Services Act 2005, or burning undertaken under prescribed legislation such as the National Parks and Wildlife Act 1972, Wilderness Protection Act 1992, Crown Land Management Act 2009, Forestry Act 1950 or Native Vegetation Act 1991.